 Revenues from the sale of crude oil and gas are recognised when the title, risk and control over the oil and gas has been transferred to the buyer.
-Payments for the sale of the oil and gas are received at the end of the following month or in advance.
+Payments for the sale of the oil and gas are received at the end of the following month or in advance, in accordance with the conditions of each contract.
 Revenue is measured at the fair value of the consideration received or receivable and represents amounts receivable for oil and gas products in the normal course of business, net of discounts, customs duties, sales, taxes, and royalties.
 Revenue measurement is based on the considerations established in the contracts with customers.

-The Group applies the practical expedient described in paragraph 121 of IFRS 15 and does not disclose information on pending performance obligations since it recognizes revenue from continuing operations by the amount that corresponds to the value of the performance obligation with the customer that the Group has completed to date (the oil delivered, and the services rendered).
+The Group applies the practical expedient described in paragraph 121 of IFRS 15 and does not disclose information on pending performance obligations since it recognizes revenue from continuing operations by the amount that corresponds to the value of the performance obligation with the customer that the Group has completed to date (the oil and gas delivered, and the services rendered).

-Service revenues correspond to ad hoc services that are billed monthly related to the use of the equipment; payment is made 30 days after invoicing.
+Service revenues correspond to ad hoc services that are billed monthly related to the use of the equipment; payment after invoicing.